Masoud-z/landingPage/README.md

 # Landing Page

-A simple landingpage for your business
+A simple landing page for your business
 </br>
 :globe_with_meridians: Live: https://landing-page-two-rho-36.vercel.app/
 </br></br>